Setting Up Wall Worm for Goldsource

 First, Wall Worm expects there to be some files inside your BIN folder:

 In the very latest versions of Goldsource that come with Steam, these files are not all inside one folder.
 For Wall Worm functions to work, you need to copy them into a single folder that will be your BIN Folder.
+You can do that or set them manually in the global settings (as Wall Worm now allows you to set these manually).

 To get the most efficient workflow from WW in Goldsource, you should set your Modelsrc and Materialsrc to the same directory.